digitallyinduced/ihp/Guide/validation.markdown

 ### Creating a custom validator

-You can just write your own constraint like this:
+You can just write your constraint like this:

 ```haskell
 nonEmpty :: Text -> ValidatorResult